TDT4295-2025-GruppeA/FPGA/readme.md

 a and b, then yielding to the simulator to calculate the result.
 The result is then available and asserted to see if it is correct.

+### Stub generation

+> [!Warning]
+> Stub generation requires all verilog modules to have a default value
+> assigned for all parameters.

+Python typing stubs for tests can be generated with

+    make stubs

+The stubs will also be automatically generated when running `make test`

 ## Tools